LiveHelperChat/xmpp-chat/README.md

 # xmpp-chat
-This is repository for future full XMPP chat support.
-This is beta version of enviroment.
-For standalone enviroment everything is ready and should be working.
+This is repository for full XMPP chat support in Live Helper Chat.
+Standalone and Automated hosting enviroments are supported.
+Folders structure
+ * ejabberd_mod - contains two ejabberd mods required for chat integration
+ * node - node server used by LHC PHP extension
+ * xmppservice - LHC extenstion which have to be installed in lhc itself.

 ## Requirements
  * https://www.ejabberd.im/ with mod_admin_extra enabled 15.04v